mkuzma96/SDG_aid/README.md

 # Installation

-Instructions for installing Python can be found at: https://www.python.org/
+Instructions for installing Python can be found at: https://www.python.org/ (installation may take around 15-20 minutes)

-Instructions for installing Python can be found at: https://pytorch.org/
+Instructions for installing PyTorch can be found at: https://pytorch.org/ (package installation takes around 10-20 seconds)

 # Demo